audioscavenger/bootstrap-shortcoder/readme.txt

 == Installation ==
 1. Download and unzip this plugin
-1. Upload the "bootstrap-3-shortcodes" folder to your site's `/wp-content/plugins/` directory
+1. Upload the "bootstrap-shortcoder" folder to your site's `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create or edit a page or post and click the "B" button that appears above the editor to see the plugin's documentation!